choosing the perfect time, location,

 what to do if it rains

-We’ll check in the week of your session to confirm the time & location we’re meeting and the weather.
-We know it takes a lot of time to get ready for an family session and it’s the worst to get dressed up and drive out to your session only to have it rain.
-Let me know what works best for you – but if the weather looks like it won’t be great, We typically try to make the call at least 12 hours in advance.
-If we need to reschedule, We will offer our next available dates within 2 weeks of your original date.
+We’ll check in the week of your engagement session to confirm the time & location we’re meeting and the weather.
+We know it takes a lot of time to get ready for an engagement session and it’s the worst to get dressed up and drive out to your session only to have it rain.
+Let me know what works best for the two of you – but if the weather looks like it won’t be great, We typically try to make the call at least 12 hours in advance.
+If we need to reschedule, We will offer my next available dates within 2 weeks of your original date.

 champagne is always a good idea